dotnet/csharplang/proposals/csharp-12.0/ref-readonly-parameters.md

 #### [Method conversions][method-conversions]

-We could allow conversions of `ref` method/lambda parameters to `in`/`ref readonly` delegate parameters.
+We could allow `ref` parameter of the target method to match `in` and `ref readonly` parameter of the delegate.
 This would enable API authors to change for example `ref` to `in` in delegate signatures without breaking their users (consistently with what is allowed for normal method signatures).
 However, it would also result in the following violation of `readonly` guarantees with just a warning: